How Long Does Divorce Take in Florida?

 What Are the Requirements for Filing Divorce in Florida?

+In order to file for divorce in Florida, you must be able to prove two things.
+First, one spouse must have lived as a Florida resident for at least six months.
+This period must be immediately prior to the divorce.
+If both spouses are residents of other states immediately before the divorce, you may need to file in another jurisdiction.
 Second, to obtain a divorce, one spouse must be able to prove that the marriage is In Florida, you do not need to prove fault, which can be difficult to prove.

 You do not need to have an attorney to file for divorce in Florida.
 However, an attorney can guide you through the legal process and answer your questions.
 A lawyer can also help you make sure that your rights are protected in your divorce settlement.
 If you are involved in a complex, contested divorce, it is especially important that you seek legal counsel.
 If you go to court, you will want an advocate on your side who can look out for your interests.

 What Is the First Step Toward Getting Divorced in Florida?